helioshe4/Mocktail/README.md

 # 🍹Make Me a Mocktail - Mocktail Recommender App

 > Recipe recommender using tkinter and docx.
-Takes inputs of ingredients through a check list and returns a list of mocktails with images, instructions and missing ingredients, sorted in ascending order of missing ingredients with a maximum of two missing ingredients.
+Takes inputs of ingredients through a check list and returns a list of mocktails that one can make with the selected ingredients

 P.S - Make sure you `pip install python-docx` in command prompt for the app to work